Steve Miller Band: History

-In March 1968, while in England, the band recorded their debut album, Children of the Future, at Olympic studios with Glyn Johns as engineer/producer.
+In January 1968, the band went to London, England to record their debut album, Children of the Future at Olympic studios, with Glyn Johns as engineer/producer.
 The album did not score among the Top 100 album chart.
 The visit itself got off to a poor start also as the group and their entourage were arrested for 'importing drugs and possession of a dangerous firearm'.
 Kornspan's wife had called Johns asking if he would appear as a character witness in the magistrate's court the day after the arrest and, hopefully, stand bail for them.
 Johns agreed and the group was released on condition that Johns would 'stand surety for their good behavior' for the rest of their time in England.
 Both accusations were dropped.
 The 'dangerous firearm' turned out to be a non-working flare gun that was being used as a wall decoration in the house where the group was staying.
-The 'imported drugs' happened to be some hash that was buried in the middle of a large fruitcake that had been sent to the group by a stateside friend, totally unbeknownst to anyone in the group.
+The 'imported drugs' happened to be some hash that was buried in the middle of a large fruitcake that had been sent to the group by a stateside friend, unbeknownst to anyone in the group.